 The Cuyahoga Astronomical Association (CAA) is a nonprofit organization established in 1957.
 Its purpose is to organize local amateur astronomers and to promote the science of astronomy to its members and the general public.

 The CAA is a charter member of the Ohio Turnpike Astronomers Association (OTAA), a consortium of amateur astronomer associations sponsoring conventions each summer.

 Contact Us via Email: CONTACT US

 The CAA is also affiliated with the Night Sky Network which is a nationwide coalition of amateur astronomy clubs bringing the science, technology, and inspiration of NASA’s missions to the general public.

 Public Programs & Star Parties

-Our programs are open to the general public.
+Our meetings and programs are open to the general public.
 The programs are usually held in one of the Cleveland Metroparks or Medina County Metropark System, and at our observatory outside Spencer, Ohio.
 The programs typically begin with a presentation of an astronomy-related subject.
 Following the program, a star party is held (weather permitting).